 The 4Cs influence the price of every stone.
 A flawless, perfectly clear, well-proportioned stone will cost much more than a flawed diamond of the same carat weight.
-However, the diamond market works around supply and demand, and the demand for brilliance and the supply of rough diamonds nudge certain shapes into a higher price range.
+However, the diamond market works around supply and demand, and the demand for brilliance and the supply of rough diamonds nudge certain shapes (or diamond cuts) into a higher price range.

 What’s the Most Expensive Cut for a Diamond?

 The answer, simply put, is the round brilliant.
 Buyers want their stones to sparkle, and round brilliant diamonds deliver.
 By far, brides prefer a round brilliant diamond as their engagement ring centerpiece to any other shape.
 Seventy-five percent of all diamonds sold (and over fifty-five percent of diamonds sold in the U.S.) are round brilliant diamonds.
 That popularity drives up the price.
 The cut features 58 facets, perfected with precise calculations.
 The facets act like little prisms, drawing in light and reflecting it into spectacular sparkles.
 But the main reason that round diamonds are more expensive than other shapes is that cutting a round diamond results in more loss of the original rough stone than cutting any other shape.
 This makes round diamonds the most expensive to produce, and that impacts the price even more than the demand.

 While round brilliant diamonds secure the top spot in popularity and price, the other shapes offer their own unique benefits, often at lower price points.
 Here’s how the rest of those glittering shapes stack up: